Arjunkumar7989/accuknox-assignment/README.md

 yaml
 Copy code

-Each folder has a specific purpose:
-- **Problem_Statement_1_Code**: All Python scripts related to the assignment
-- **data**: Input CSV file used for database insertion
-- **databse**: SQLite database file created by the scripts
-- **Assignment_Document**: Written explanation and theory answers
-- **GitHub_Links**: Links to my complex Python and database projects
-- **Resume**: Latest resume

 ---

-## Step-by-Step Explanation of the Code
+## Detailed Implementation Explanation

-### Step 1: API Data Retrieval and Storage
+### 1. API Data Retrieval and Storage
 **File:** `api_books_to_sqlite.py`

 What this script does:
-1. Tries to fetch book data from an external REST API using Python.
+- Attempts to fetch book data from an external REST API
-2. If the API is not reachable, the script uses predefined sample data.
-3. Creates a SQLite database (if it does not already exist).
-4. Creates a table to store book details.
+- Handles API failures gracefully using exception handling
+- Uses fallback sample data when the API is unavailable
-5. Inserts book data (title, author, publication year) into the database.
+- Stores the data (title, author, publication year) into a SQLite database

-Why this step is important:
+Why this approach:
-- Shows how external data can be collected
+- External APIs can be unreliable, so fallback logic keeps the pipeline functional
+- SQLite is sufficient for local testing and small-scale data storage
-- Demonstrates basic API handling and database storage
+- Clear separation between API logic and database logic improves readability

 ---

-### Step 2: CSV Data Import into SQLite
+### 2. CSV Data Import into SQLite
 **File:** `csv_to_sqlite.py`

 What this script does:
-1. Reads user data from a CSV file (`user.csv`).
+- Reads user data from a CSV file
-2. Connects to the SQLite database.
-3. Creates a table for user information.
+- Creates a users table in SQLite with basic constraints
-4. Inserts each row from the CSV file into the database.
+- Inserts CSV data into the database
+- Skips duplicate records using a UNIQUE constraint on email

-Why this step is important:
+Why this approach:
-- CSV to database ingestion is a very common real-world task
+- CSV-to-database ingestion is a common real-world ETL task
-- Demonstrates file handling and database insertion logic
+- Database-level constraints help maintain data integrity
+- Exception handling ensures the script does not crash on bad input

 ---

-### Step 3: Data Processing and Visualization
+### 3. Data Processing and Visualization
 **File:** `student_scores_visualization.py`

 What this script does:
-1. Fetches student score data (simulated API source).
+- Uses simulated student score data
-2. Calculates the average score.
+- Calculates basic statistics (average, minimum, maximum)
-3. Creates a bar chart showing individual student scores.
+- Visualizes the scores using a bar chart
-4. Displays or saves the chart for visual analysis.
+- Saves the chart as an image file for reference

-Why a bar chart was used:
+Why a bar chart:
-- It allows easy comparison between students
+- Makes it easy to compare scores between students
-- It clearly shows differences in scores
+- The average line helps quickly understand overall performance

 ---

-## Assumptions Made
+## Assumptions
-- API responses are in a consistent JSON format
+- External APIs may be unavailable, so simulated data is acceptable
-- SQLite is sufficient for local storage
+- SQLite is sufficient for demonstrating database logic
 - Data size is small to moderate
-- No API authentication is required
+- No authentication is required for the APIs
-- Focus is on correctness rather than large-scale optimization
+- Focus is on correctness and clarity rather than production-level optimization

 ---

-## How to Run This Project (Very Important)
+## How to Run the Code

-### Step 1: Install Python
+### Step 1: Install Dependencies
-Ensure Python 3.x is installed on your system.

-### Step 2: Install Required Libraries
-Open terminal or command prompt in the project folder and run: pip install -r requirements.txt
+pip install -r requirements.txt

 graphql
 Copy code

-### Step 3: Run API to Database Script
+### Step 2: Run API to SQLite Script
 python Problem_Statement_1_Code/api_books_to_sqlite.py

-pgsql
+graphql
 Copy code
-This will create the database and insert book data.

-### Step 4: Run CSV to Database Script
+### Step 3: Run CSV to SQLite Script
 python Problem_Statement_1_Code/csv_to_sqlite.py

-pgsql
+graphql
 Copy code
-This will insert user data from the CSV file into the database.

-### Step 5: Run Data Processing and Visualization Script
+### Step 4: Run Data Processing and Visualization Script
 python Problem_Statement_1_Code/student_scores_visualization.py

 yaml
 Copy code
-This will calculate the average score and display the bar chart.

 ---

 ## Technologies Used
 - Python
 - SQLite
 - Requests
 - Pandas
 - Matplotlib

 ---

+## Possible Improvements and Next Steps
+If this system were extended further, I would:
+- Add structured logging instead of print statements
+- Implement retry mechanisms for API failures
+- Perform deeper statistical analysis on the data
+- Integrate a machine learning model once the data pipeline is stable and validated

+---

 ## Final Note
-This assignment reflects my current level of understanding of Python, data handling, and basic data analysis.
+This assignment reflects my current level of understanding of Python-based data handling and basic analytics.
-I am continuously improving my skills in AI/ML concepts alongside practical implementation.
+I focused on clarity, robustness, and explainability, while keeping clear scope for future AI/ML enhancements.

 ---